-Let's start with a visit to Canada.
-Here's a view of this picturesque lake near Jasper.
-Famed for the colour of its water, the surrounding peaks, the three glaciers visible from the lake and Spirit Island, a frequently photographed islet this is a must-visit location on any trip to the Rockies.
+Now, off to Canada with a view of this picturesque lake near Jasper.
+Famed for the colour of its water, the surrounding peaks, the three glaciers visible from the lake and Spirit Island, a frequently photographed islet, this is a must-visit location on any trip to the Rockies.
 Painted in watercolour by Derek Howell.

 Over the border into the United States and here we are at Yosemite National Park with a view of Half Dome, the well-known granite formation, named for its distinct shape.
 This view is enjoyed from the overlook at Glacier Point from which you can admire the village, almost 1000 metres below, three waterfalls and this magnificent panorama.
 Again, by Derek in watercolour.